Nenotriple/img-txt_viewer/README.md

   - Fixed:
-    - Filtering using regex patterns should now work as intended.
+    - Filtering using regex patterns now works as intended. #27
     - Fixed right-click not triggering the primary text box context menu if the text box wasn't initially focused with a left-click.
     - Fixed AttributeError when refreshing the custom dictionary.
     - Improved image loading to prevent [WinError 32].
 This also fixes the "Delete Pair" tool.
-    - Improved handling of situations where filtering would result in zero matches
+    - Improved UI handling of situations where filtering would result in zero matches.

 <br>

   - Other changes:
-    - Toggle Zoom - The popup is now centered beside the mouse and behaves better around the screen edges.
+    - Toggle Zoom - The popup is now centered next to the mouse and behaves better around the screen edges.
     - You can now set a filter by using the enter/return key with the filter widget in focus.
+    - Ensured auto_save_var is properly restored to its original value if the text box does not exist when changing the working directory.
+    - The "Clear" button in the Filter tab now turns red when the filter is active, and the tooltip also changes to show the filter state.
     - Minor code refactoring.